-Mareike joined the ISM group at Warwick Business School in 2016.
+Mareike joined the ISM group at Warwick Business School as an Assistant Professor in Information Systems and Management in 2016.
+Currently, she is also a teaching fellow at the London School of Economics.
 Previously she worked as a postdoctoral researcher in the IOMS Department at the Stern School of Business, New York University, USA (2015-2016).
 She received her doctoral degree in Business Administration/Management at the University of Hamburg, Germany (2012-2015).

 She conducts research in the field of information systems management.
 Thereby, she draws on interdisciplinary perspectives in

-marketing (online consumer behavior), and social issues in management (sustainability).
-Her research focuses on collaborative consumption or so-called "sharing economy" services,
+marketing (online consumer behavior), and social issues in management.
+Her research focuses on collaborative consumption or so-called "sharing economy" services, (peer-to-peer) platforms,

 Mareike holds a M.Sc. in Management from the London School of Economics, UK, and an B.A. in Communication/Media Science and Political Science from Ludwig-Maximillians- University (LMU) in Munich, Germany.
 Furthermore, she was a visiting student at the Institut d'Etudes Politiques de Paris (Sciences Po), France.